 Artificial Intelligence: Ethical Concerns and Sustainability Issues

-We unpack the ethical, legal and environmental challenges of artificial intelligence in the modern world.
+We unpack the reputational, ethical, legal and environmental challenges of using artificial intelligence.

 Key Takeaways

-Artificial intelligence (AI) represents great opportunities but involves serious reputational and cybersecurity risks, creating human capital management minefields.
+Artificial intelligence (AI) offers significant opportunities to create value but poses serious reputational and cybersecurity risks.

-At American Century Investments, we integrate sustainability analyses based on financial materiality into our risk management framework.
-This perspective is crucial in understanding the risks associated with AI.
+At American Century Investments, many of our investment teams incorporate certain sustainability factors into parts of their processes when it is consistent with their fiduciary duty and when it can potentially influence investment performance.
+This perspective includes risks associated with AI.
 By considering this technology's societal, corporate governance and environmental aspects, we can identify ways to support its responsible, sustainable use.
 Ignoring them could open the door to a range of abuses that could cause actual harm to the economy, individuals and the environment.

 In this article, we evaluate AI’s potential reputational, ethical, legal and societal impacts and the new cybersecurity risks and environmental concerns it creates.

 In a 2022 survey, MIT Technology Review Insights asked participants to identify the tangible business benefits of adopting responsible technology practices.
-The top three responses were:
+The top three responses:

 Better customer acquisition and retention.